 Kellogg College is committed to valuing each other and our differences.
-Valuing who and what we are, and having this respected by others contributes so much to the richness of the life of Kellogg College.
+Valuing who and what we are, and having this respected by others, contributes so much to the richness of life at Kellogg.
 Kellogg College prides itself on being an inclusive community.

 University of Oxford policies

 The University of Oxford welcomes diversity, recognising the particular contributions to the achievement of the University’s mission that can be made by individuals from a wide range of backgrounds and experiences.

 The University aims to remove any barriers which might deter people of the highest ability from applying to Oxford.
 The University aims to provide an inclusive environment which values diversity and maintains a working, learning and social environment in which the rights and dignity of all its students are respected to assist them in reaching their full potential.

 The University seeks to ensure that no member of its community is unlawfully discriminated against on the basis of age, disability, gender reassignment, marital or civil partnership status, pregnancy and maternity, race (including colour, nationality and ethnic or national origins), religion or belief (including lack of belief), sex, or sexual orientation.

 The University values freedom of speech and you can find a copy of the University’s statement on the importance of freedom of speech on the College website.
 The College, in line with the University and other sectors, observes its statutory Prevent duty to have due regard to the need to prevent people from being drawn into terrorism.